What is the UK Data Protection Act 2018?

 Furthermore, individuals have the right to withdraw their consent at any time.
 The process for withdrawing consent should be as easy as giving it.
 Organizations must inform individuals about their right to withdraw before consent is given.

-The UK Data Protection Act 2018 and the Use of Cookies
+The UK Data Protection Act 2018 and the use of cookies

 When the UK left the EU on January 2020 the laws that govern the use of cookies changed.
 The UK Data Protection Act 2018 does not explicitly mention cookies or other technologies, such as web beacons, pixels, and local storage, but they are also covered by these rules as they are typically used to process personal data.